indigoparlin/sna-pixar-easter-eggs/README.md

 # SNA Final Project: Pixar Easter Eggs
 This repository is for our Social Network Analysis project, Pixar Easter Eggs.
+Completed by Indigo Parlin, Sophie Varma, and Annie MacIntosh in April 2023.

 ## Contents